How to Roast a Chicken

 - Use kosher salt instead of table salt.
 It has a coarser grain, so you can cover more surface area of the chicken without creating an overly salty flavor.

 - Don’t skimp on the salt.
 Use about one teaspoon of kosher salt per pound of meat.

 - Season in advance.
 Salt pulls moisture away from the surface, drying out the skin and helping it crisp up to perfection.
 Let the chicken rest for at least 30 minutes, or as long as 12 hours if you have the time.

 In this recipe, the chicken gets a good dose of seasoning from the lemons and rosemary inside the cavity.
 That doesn’t mean we can skip seasoning the outside, though.
 Start by brushing the outside of the chicken with oil.
-We use olive oil in this recipe, but you can substitute vegetable or grapeseed oil if you choose.
+We use olive oil in this recipe, but you can substitute vegetable or grapeseed oil.

 In a small dish, toss together the reserved lemon zest, minced rosemary, salt and pepper.
 Pat this mixture all over the chicken, making sure to get all the sides and nooks and crannies.

 Let’s get roasting!
 Bake the bird, uncovered, in a 350°F oven for at least two hours (it may take up to two hours and 45 minutes if you have a larger bird).
 As it cooks, baste the chicken occasionally with the drippings that collect at the bottom of the pan.
 If you don’t have a baster, you can use a spoon to scoop the drippings and pour them over the top of the chicken.